dietmarja/curriculum_generator/README.md

-# Digital Sustainability Curriculum Generator (DSCG)
+# Curriculum Generator (CG)

 A suite of Python scripts for modular curriculum generation and assessment aligned with the Digital4Sustainability project.
-The system automatically generates digital sustainability curricula at various EQF levels for different professional roles and assesses their quality.
+The curriculum generator (CG) automatically generates curricula at various EQF levels for different professional roles and assesses their quality.
+While CG is currently focussed on the Digital Sustainability its architecture is set up in a general way such that other thematic areas are also supported.

 ## Key Features